You are here

 The nation’s capital has been front and center to some of the most significant moments in women’s civil rights history.
 From the 1913 Woman Suffrage Procession down America’s Main Street – Pennsylvania Avenue – to the 2017 Women’s March, Washington, DC continues to serve as a fitting backdrop for advocating for the rights of women and recognizing their extraordinary contributions to society.
 Leading the charge is the city’s second female mayor, Muriel E. Bowser.

-Regardless of whichever administration is in power, Washington, DC celebrates the success of all women in the nation’s capital.
-So put on your pink hat, be proud of what women have accomplished and check out all these great ways to celebrate amazing women in DC, from local and international fame to past and present acclaim.
+Regardless of whichever administration is in power, Washington, DC celebrates the success of all women in the nation’s capital, especially in 2020, which marks the 100th anniversary of the passage of the 19th Amendment.
+Be proud of what women have accomplished and check out all these great ways to celebrate amazing women in DC, from local and international fame to past and present acclaim.

 The largest library in the world has literally documented countless women’s contributions over the years.
-While you may not find the time to pre-register to for your Reader Identification Card and sit down with a book, you can still step inside the free-to-visit Thomas Jefferson Building to see one of the most unique women-focused exhibitions in the city, Drawn to Purpose: American Women Illustrators and Cartoonists (Ends Oct.
-20, 2018).
+While you may not find the time to pre-register to for your Reader Identification Card and sit down with a book, you can still step inside the free-to-visit Thomas Jefferson Building to see one of the most unique women-focused exhibitions in the city, Shall Not Be Denied: Women Fight for the Vote (open through September 2020).